Login Sign in

 • Surgery is the best treatment for pyometra.

-Pyometra is a life-threatening infection that is relatively common in female dogs that are not spayed.
+Pyometra is a life-threatening infection that is relatively common in female dogs who are not spayed.
 In fact, approximately 25 percent of intact female dogs will develop pyometra before they reach 10 years of age (1).

-One of the primary reasons that veterinarians recommend spaying dogs at an early age is to avoid the risk of pyometra.
+One of the primary reasons that veterinarians recommend spaying dogs at an early age is to avoid the risk of canine pyometra.

-What is Pyometra in Dogs?
+What Is Pyometra in Dogs?

-Symptoms of Pyometra in Dogs
+Pyometra Symptoms in Dogs

 Some dogs with pyometra won't eat

-Common signs of pyometra include:
+Common signs of pyometra in dogs include:

 • Increased thirst and urination